 The Finance and Investment Board actively influences the environment in which finance and investment actuaries practice

 The Finance and Investment Board is member-led by senior volunteer actuaries and advises the IFoA on important finance and investment issues.
 It is a source of expertise within the profession on matters relating to the finance and investment practice area and also supports and promotes the interests of practice area members in accordance with the IFoA’s strategic objectives.
-The Finance and Investment Board set key objectives annually and has oversight of the Finance and Investment Education, and Continued Professional Development Sub Committee (F&I ECPD), and Finance and Investment Research Sub Committee.
+The Finance and Investment Board set key objectives annually and has oversight of the Finance and Investment LifeLong Learning (F&I LLL), Finance and Investment Global and Finance and Investment Research sub-committees.

 You might also like